manuelbohn/pragBat/README.md

-# An individual differences perspective on the development of pragmatic abilities in the preschool years
+# An individual differences perspective on pragmatic abilities in the preschool years

 ------------------------------------------------------------------------